operator-framework/operator-sdk/website/content/en/docs/overview/_overview.md

 ## Samples

-To explore any operator samples built using the operator-sdk, see the [operator-sdk-samples][samples].
+To explore any operator samples built using the operator-sdk, see the samples in [operator-sdk/testdata/][testdata_samples].

 ## FAQ